rickellis/AURIC/README.md

 AURIC is mostly just __[vam](https://github.com/calebabutler/vam)__ with a pretty interface, better version comparison handling, package installation, search keyword coloring, JSON parsing using either jq or jshon, and a few additional features.

-Caleb Butler does an excellent job of describing how to use git pulls to manage AUR packages.
-His script is bare bones, so I built it into something I'd want to use.

 The name AURIC is a play on two words: AUR and Rick.
 It's also the name of the main antagonist in the James Bond film Goldfinger.

 ## Background Info